A

 D.Sign up for classes

-5.How much does it cost a parent with two kids to visit Holiday Farm?
+5.How much does it cost a parent with two kids to visit Holiday Fram?

 A.$50